Claire Graham, North Tyneside School Improvement Service

 Claire Graham's biography

 Claire is an experienced School Improvement Advisor with a Primary teaching background.
-She is CAS Master Teacher who is currently based in North Tyneside.
+She is CAS Community Leader who is currently based in North Tyneside.
 She teaches across all phases, delivers staff CPD and trains on a number of ITT courses.
 She has led a Digital Schoolhouse since June 2017 delivering unplugged workshops to local primary schools.
-Her current practitioner research focuses on the use of computational thinking in non-stem subjects.
+She continues to focus on the use of computational thinking in non-stem subjects.

 Back to conference page ...